tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

  appformix-openstack-images-3.1.x.tar.gz
  appformix-platform-images-3.1.x.tar.gz
  appformix-openstack-3.1.sig
+Besides, these two files can be uploaded to /opt/software/xflow appformix-flows-1.0.x.tar.gz appformix-flows-ansible-1.0.x.tar.gz

 To see the installation status, those two commands can be used
 # docker logs -f contrail_command_deployer ## for command installation